 Below are the three individuals nominated for 2022’s ‘Archaeologist of the Year’, whose achievements reflect the diverse work taking place within our field.

-Voting closes on 7 February 2022, and all the winners of the Current Archaeology Awards will then be announced on 25 February as part of our virtual Current Archaeology Live!
+Voting has now closed, and all the winners of the Current Archaeology Awards will be announced on 25 February as part of our virtual Current Archaeology Live!
 2022.
-More details of the event to come.
+Click here to find out more about the event.

 Professor Martin Bell